The short answer to this question is that benchmarking helps associations give precisely what businesses need to measure...

 How to get reliable benchmarking data

-Reliable benchmarking data is key in betting the desired results.
+Reliable benchmarking data is key in getting the desired results.
 Use some kind of validation of benchmarking data to improve the quality of data.

-Validation of the collected data is one of the most essential steps towards benchmarking.
+Validation of the collected data is one of the most essential steps towards reliable benchmarking results.
 Many experts rightly believe that it is just as important if not more as compared to collecting the data in the first place.
-Validating the data helps to improve its quality, and the external consistency between all inputs received from participants.
+Validating the data helps to improve its quality and the internal and external consistency between all inputs received from participants.

 Just How Important is Validation?